hpe-dev-incubator/hpe-dev-portal/content/blog/in-band-management-with-ilorest-and-a-livecd.md

 We will customize this kickstart file later.
 ## Create a package repository for `ilorest`

-If not already done, download the [latest RESTful Interface Tool package](http://h20565.www2.hpe.com/hpsc/swd/public/readIndex?sp4ts.oid=7630409&ac.admitted=1415623837684.876444892.492883150&lang=en&lang=en&cc=us&cc=us) and store it on your Media Server in a location accessible from the network:
+If not already done, download the <a href="https://github.com/HewlettPackard/python-redfish-utility/releases/latest" target="_blank">latest RESTful Interface Tool package</a> and store it on your Media Server in a location accessible from the network:

 ~~~
 MediaServer# ls myrepo
 ilorest-2.1-73.x86_64.rpm
 ~~~

-Create your custom `ilorest` repository with `createrepo(8`)and verify that a `repodata` directory has been created along with the `ilorest` package.
+Create your custom iLOrest repository with `createrepo(8`)and verify that a `repodata` directory has been created along with the iLOrest package.
 The `createrepo` utility is present by default on RHEL / CentOS, so you should not have to install it:

 ~~~
 MediaServer# createrepo myrepo